-The National Association of Women Real Estate Businesses (NAWRB) is a trade association laser focused on the housing economy.
-NAWRB serves as a force multiplier to equip women with the tools they need for economic growth, expansion and sustainability.
-A staunch advocate for promoting women-owned businesses and housing, NAWRB is the only third-party industry-specific certifier of Women-Owned Businesses (WOB) and Minority Women-Owned Businesses (MWOB) in the housing economy.
+Women in the Housing & Real Estate Ecosystem (NAWRB) is a trade association with an aim to equip women with the tools they need for economic growth, expansion and sustainability.
+An ally in promoting women-owned businesses and housing, NAWRB is the only third-party industry-specific certifier of Women-Owned Businesses (WOB) and Minority Women-Owned Businesses (MWOB) in the housing and real estate ecosystem.

 Women’s Homeownership Initiative

 NAWRB’s National Women’s Homeownership Initiative (WHI) is uniquely positioned to positively impact the female homeownership rate across the nation, offset women’s poverty levels and cement women’s personal and professional strides.
 WHI brings a collective national voice to women’s issues, including homeownership and poverty data specific to women and struggling mothers.

 According to 2014 Census Bureau data, there are 18,057,000 female homeowners in the United States.
 Ten million live alone, 6.7 million live with relatives without a husband present and 1.3 million live in two-or-more person households.

 Additional Census Bureau data indicates more than 1 in 4 families with children under the age of 18 are headed by a single parent and more than 3 out of 4 single parent families are headed by a female.
 In the U.S., 29 percent of families headed by women with no husband present live below the poverty level and of these households, 39.2 percent have children under 18 years of age and 43.9 percent have children under five.
 The economic challenge of living in financially underprivileged states has profound negative effects on these children and plays a major role in preventing their mothers from living above the poverty line and ultimately transitioning into homeownership.